mennlo/grappling-games/classes/guard/supine/tripod-and-sickle-sweep-2.md

 #### Bottom Player
 **Position:** Lying on your back with one leg inside one leg outside
 **Objective:** Keep your feet and hands between you and your partner.
 Make and maintain connections to the inside of your partner's knees using your hands and feet
-**Win:** Connect the tops of both your feet inside your partner's knees, sweep/come on top or just stand up
+**Win:** Easy: Connect the tops of both your feet inside your partner's knees, Harder: sweep/come on top or just stand up

 ### 2.2 - [Guard Pull to Pass](https://mennlo.github.io/grappling-games/md-viewer.html?file=games/guard/guard-pull-to-pass.md)